norraVarg/yueQuery/README.md

 `$('div').styleColor('#aabbcc');`<br/><br/>
 **html([string]):** Get (when the argument is not provived) or set the html of the elements.
 For example:<br/>
 `$('div').html()` or `$('div.someClass').html('<div>some text<div><h2>some other text</h2></div></diV>')`<br/><br/>
-##Demostration
-Please download all the files in the "src" repository.
-Open demo.html file in your web browser.
-Follow through the demonstration guidance in the demo.js file or write your own commands there.
-Then save the changes made in demo.js and refresh the browser to see the result.